TH 's ATHOME Trend Books form the basis for developing future interior and home decor collections.

 Published twice a year for Spring | Summer and Autumn | Winter | Christmas, with a distinctive focus on seasonal and Christmas collections.

-TH | Studio Thuis
+TH | STUDIO THUIS

 Working as an antenna, she receives signals from colour, material, design and society and translates them into clear frameworks for future collections.
-These insights are brought together in the At Home Trend Books, widely used by designers, product developers and buyers worldwide.
+These insights are brought together in the ATHOME Trend Books, widely used by designers, product developers and buyers worldwide.

-The TH logo, shaped like an antenna, reflects this role: receiving signals, filtering them, and transmitting them through the At Home Trend Books, with a strong and distinctive position in Christmas and seasonal trend forecasting.
+The TH logo, shaped like an antenna, reflects this role: receiving signals, filtering them, and transmitting them through the ATHOME Trend Books, with a strong and distinctive position in Christmas and seasonal trend forecasting.

 It explores long-term movements in colour, material and form, translated into clear frameworks for future interior and home decor collections.

-The At Home Autumn | Winter | Christmas 27|28 edition will be released in January 2026.
+The ATHOME Autumn | Winter | Christmas 27|28 edition is released in Februari 2026.

 Subscribe to receive a preview of the next editions and occasional updates on colour, materials and new work.